Monitoring Large Crowds With WiFi: A Privacy-Preserving Approach: Introduction

 \section{Introduction}

+Crowd counting systems count crowd numbers in specific geographical areas and provide these numbers to personnel responsible for their analysis.
+What follows reviews some use cases of crowd counting systems.\\

-Crowd monitoring systems enhance the security of large public events.
-Event managers have expressed their interest in leveraging modern technologies to i) monitor events in real time \cite[Sec.~7]{martella2017current}, ii) predict crowd counts in the future \cite[Sec.~5.1.1]{martella2017current}, and iii) perform post-analyses.
+In the particular case of public events, event managers have expressed their interest in leveraging modern counting technologies to i) monitor events in real time \cite[Sec.~7]{martella2017current}, ii) predict crowd counts in the future \cite[Sec.~5.1.1]{martella2017current}, and iii) perform post-analyses, to analyze the causes of overcrowding after its occurrence.
 In particular, computing real-time crowd densities in strategic areas allows security managers to decide whether an event has reached its maximum capacity \cite{still2014introduction, martella2017current}.
-Crowd count time series can be fed into forecasting algorithms to predict overcrowding---which allows security personnel to execute countermeasures anticipatedly.
-Our previous works \cite{determe2020forecasting, singh2020crowd} deal with the issue of forecasting crowd counts.\\
+Crowd count time series can be fed into forecasting algorithms to predict overcrowding \cite{determe2020forecasting, singh2020crowd}---which allows security personnel to execute countermeasures anticipatedly.\\

-Such systems also have other use cases, albeit similar to those of the previous paragraph.
-Within the framework of our partnership with Brussels Major Events---a structure responsible for public events in Brussels---we installed a crowd monitoring system on one of the main commercial streets of Brussels, namely \textit{Rue Neuve} (\textit{Nieuwestraat} in Dutch), to estimate attendance during winter sales.
+Crowd management in large events is not the only endeavor that benefits from crowd counting systems.
+For example, we installed the crowd counting system this paper presents on one of the main commercial streets of Brussels, namely \textit{Rue Neuve} (\textit{Nieuwestraat} in Dutch), to estimate attendance during winter sales.
 It has been reinstalled in the same street to track attendance as Covid-19 lockdown measures get incrementally relaxed.
-Finally, we also installed our monitoring system in the largest library of our university: the Humanities library.
-Generally, our monitoring system can be used to monitor indoor and outdoor public places, if they are sufficiently large and host enough attendees. \\
+Finally, we also installed our monitoring system in the largest library of our university: the Humanities library.\\

-Crowd monitoring systems should satisfy privacy laws and the general public should approve such systems.
-Thus, our system features strong anonymization procedures to avoid pushbacks from the public or data privacy authorities.
-In particular, our system does not allow us to track individuals and uses anonymous identifiers, which make it fall outside of the European general data protection regulation (GDPR) because it processes no personal information.
+To summarize, the use cases of crowd counting systems include the monitoring of \textit{i)} public events (to prevent overcrowding) \textit{ii)} commercial streets (to estimate attendance) \textit{iii)} public places wherein some degree of social distancing should be attained and \textit{iv)} public buildings (e.g., university libraries).